gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 #### Building Block Support

 As of version 1.10.1 of the application modeler and [`@sap/ux-specification`](https://www.npmjs.com/package/@sap/ux-specification) version 1.108.8, 1.96.41 or higher, the Page Editor supports adding and maintaining the properties of [SAP Fiori elements building blocks](https://ui5.sap.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview) for OData V4-based applications.
 Building blocks within a custom page or custom section can be shown in the outline and their properties can be modified in the property panel.
-The building blocks for the chart, filter bar, and table can be created from the outline using a link to the corresponding feature guides in the Guided Development tool.

-This feature is experimental and subject to changes and enhancements based on customer feedback.

 #### Supported Templates of SAP Fiori Elements